Czech-Slovak Protective Society

 The Czech-Slovak Protective Society (CSPS), which became the Czecho Slovakian Association, was an organization supporting the welfare of Czech and Slovak immigrants to the United States.
 The Czech-Slovak Protective Society started as an insurance services organization.
 It was once the largest Czech-American freethought fraternity in the United States.

 History

 The CSPS was founded in St. Louis, Missouri, in 1854, and, like other immigrant societies, began by offering a kind of insurance program, which provided for members when they were ill and covered funeral expenses.
 It was the "largest Bohemian fraternal organization".

 The Czecho-Slovak Protective Society, headquartered in St. Louis, Missouri, joined in organizing the Czechoslovak Society of America in 1933.
 That organization, based in Lombard, Illinois changed its name to CSA Fraternal Life in 1982.

 Č.S.P.S. stands for "Česko-Slovenský Podporující Spolek" (Czech-Slovak Protective Society).
 These lodges were the forerunner of the (Západní Česko-Bratrská Jednota, or Western Bohemian Fraternal Association).
 Both associations offered a type of insurance for the Czech people.
 The association later became known as the Western Fraternal Life Association.

+In the C.S.P.S., the initial deposit was twenty-five cents to the dollar, and monthly fees of fifty cents provided financial support to members in the event of illness, including serious childhood illnesses, injury, disability, or death.
+In 1897, due to contradictions (he did not agree that a 20-year-old should pay the same death fees as a 60-year-old), John Rosicky became one of the founders of the West Czech-Bratrské Jednota (Z.Č.B.J.).